VNGLR/bark-flask/readme.txt

 - [Python 3.6 or higher](https://www.python.org/)
 - [Flask](https://palletsprojects.com/p/flask/)
-- [Bark](https://github.com/suno-ai/bark) (Ensure you have the necessary Bark models)
+- [Bark](https://github.com/suno-ai/bark) (Ensure you have the necessary Bark models) "Bark has been tested and works on both CPU and GPU (pytorch 2.0+, CUDA 11.7 and CUDA 12.0).

+On enterprise GPUs and PyTorch nightly, Bark can generate audio in roughly real-time.
+On older GPUs, default colab, or CPU, inference time might be significantly slower.
+For older GPUs or CPU you might want to consider using smaller models.
+Details can be found in out tutorial sections here.

+The full version of Bark requires around 12GB of VRAM to hold everything on GPU at the same time.
+To use a smaller version of the models, which should fit into 8GB VRAM, set the environment flag SUNO_USE_SMALL_MODELS=True."

+Note, do to several functions designed to help debug the GPU, likely program will currently crash if not ran on NVIDIA gpu, as such there is the below requirement.
+That being said, working on new branch which will not require NVIDIA GPU and can be ran on CPU.

 - NVIDIA GPU with 8+ GBs of video memory (development done on 3080 ti)

 ## Installation